EriickChavez/rntodolist/README.md

 ---

+### To start developing with React Native, you'll need to set up your development environment.
+Follow the instructions in the [official React Native documentation](https://reactnative.dev/docs/environment-setup) to configure your development environment

 ## Installation and Execution of the To-Do List Project

 Here are the necessary instructions for cloning, installing, and running the project.